To fully understand the Minion and Snake method for a charcoal grill I have to explain what they are and the basic

 - Add them to one side of the charcoal ring

 The charcoal will slowly work its way through the ring of unlit charcoal and this will keep the temperature steady the way we wanted it.

 Can you use the minion or snake method on any grill, BBQ or smoker?

-Although basically they can be used on any grill with a little adjusting, it is my opinion that it will work better on a little larger grill where you have enough room to set up a 2 zone fire
+Although basically they can be used on any grill with a little adjusting, it is my opinion that it will work better on a slightly larger grill where you have enough room to set up a 2 zone fire

 In this way, you can keep your coals on one side and away from the meat you are hot side.

 A smaller grill will not hold enough coal and needs to be opened more to add charcoal.

-There is also the problem with many smokers that they are not air-tight enough.
+There is also the problem with many smokers they are not air-tight enough.
 This causes air leaks and will cause the coals to burn a lot faster.
 An airtight smoker will be more efficient with the charcoal of course.

 You can use the minion method fairly easily on an offset smoker and I found a video that explains it better than I can.

 What type of charcoal?
 Lump or Briquettes?